What the Experts Say About Aspirin

 Uncertain about whether to take daily low-dose aspirin?
 Your decision depends on several things.
 This part of the website will help you decide if you should take a daily low-dose aspirin.
-Click here for more info about what the experts recommend.
+Read Experts Say Aspirin is Lifesaving Fact Sheet (PDF) for more info about what the experts recommend.

 Aspirin: Take it or leave it?